Sahil1320/CipherSchools/README.md

 - **Frontend**: React + Vite with vanilla SCSS, Monaco-based SQL editor, and a mobile-first layout.
 - **Backend**: Node/Express API with PostgreSQL as a sandbox database, MongoDB for assignments and attempts, and Gemini-based hint generation.

-> Note: If you are using this for a take-home assignment, treat this code as a learning reference and rewrite it in your own style to comply with your course/company rules.

 ### High-level architecture

 - The **React UI** calls the **Express API** via JSON over HTTP.